A Closer Look at the Rasmussen University – Green Bay Campus

 - Professional Nursing Mobility Bridge Entrance Option (post-licensure LPN to ADN program)

-Students can also enroll in any of Rasmussen College’s online programs through the Green Bay campus and have access to on-campus support.
+Students can also enroll in any of Rasmussen University’s online programs through the Green Bay campus and have access to on-campus support.
 This includes academic programs from the Schools of Education, Design, Business, Technology, Health Sciences, Nursing and Justice Studies.

 What resources and support services are offered at the Green Bay campus?

-Rasmussen College’s Green Bay campus offers comprehensive student support from a team of student advisors, tutors, career services advisors, technical support specialists and other team members.
+The Rasmussen University Green Bay campus offers comprehensive student support from a team of student advisors, tutors, career services advisors, technical support specialists and other team members.
 The Library and Learning Resource Center is one of the first things you’ll see coming in the doors, and the large lounge is perfect for a quick bite between studies.
 Stop by not only to see your advisor and chat with friends, but also to hit the books and focus in a supportive environment.

 How is the Green Bay campus involved in the local community?